Pangkalan Kerinci

+In summary: Migrants from Kerinci Regency (Jambi) were the original settlers of Pangkalan Kerinci (Pelalawan, Riau), using it as a safe migration corridor supported by land grants from the Sultan of Pelalawan.
+Malaysia became the ultimate destination of the Kerinci diaspora.
+Pangkalan Kerinci itself only regained momentum after the paper mill was established, while Kerinci cultural influence continues to live on in Riau’s traditional houses.
+In more recent history, during the early 1990s, Pangkalan Kerinci began to be re-inhabited by a new generation due to the expansion of large companies, marking the start of modern development in the region.

 In 1993, Pangkalan Kerinci was a small village in the Sumatran rain forest.
 During that year, four thousand workers commissioned by Sukanto Tanoto constructed a river port and a large logging mill there.
-At this time, the Pangkalan Kerinci Township was home to 200 households; the district population would grow to 106,174 individuals by mid 2023 as APRIL Group's business expanded and diversified, transforming Kerinci into a social and commercial regional hub.
+At this time, the Pangkalan Kerinci Township was home to 200 households; the district population would grow to 114,697 individuals by mid 2025 as APRIL Group's business expanded and diversified, transforming Kerinci into a social and commercial regional hub.

 Commercial pulp production commenced in 1995, followed by commercial paper production in 1998.
 From the beginning, the region's growth would mirror the growth of APRIL Group's operations in Indonesia, with the Pelalawan Regency established in 1999, followed by the establishment of the Pelalawan Kerinci District within the Pelalawan Regency in 2001.
 Kerinci's continued growth would see its urban area divided into three kelurahan (urban villages) in 2005; the district (which all shares the postcode 28381) also includes four rural desa, listed first in the table below, of which Mekar Jaya and Makmur are situated to the north of the urban area and Kuala Terusan and Rantau Baru situated to its south.